cybergis/CyberGIS-Vis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;PYTHON_Categorical_Data_VIZ/Qualitative_Analysis_Mapper.ipynb

 ## CyberGISX
-You can run CyberGIS-Viz in your Jupyter Notebook installed on your PC as well as in CybearGISX.
-We recommend that you use CyberGISX because all the required packages have been already installed in CyberGISX..<br/>
+**You can run CyberGIS-Viz in your Jupyter Notebook installed on your PC as well as in CybearGISX.
+We recommend that you use CyberGISX because all the required packages have been integrated in CyberGISX**.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;To use it in CyberGISX, follow steps below:
 1. If you do not have a CyerGISX account, create a CyberGISX account with your GitHub id at https://cybergisxhub.cigi.illinois.edu
 2. Open up the CyberGIX, click the "new" button on the top right corner, and select python3 and enter the command line below to download CyberGIS-Viz.